casgari/AC215_G4/README.md

 <img src="images/predict_api_test.png"  width="800">

-It is clear to see from this testing that the server response is successful, with the response body returning keywords and a generated quiz as expected.
+It is clear to see from this /predict testing that the server response is successful, with the response body returning keywords and a generated quiz as expected.

 <img src="images/predicttext_api_test.png"  width="800">

+A sucessful sever response is also observed from /predicttext.

 The `api-service` container has all the files to run and expose the backend APIs.